theakinkavak/dice-challenge/README.md

 # dice-challenge
-For this version, refresh the page to roll the dice!
+For this version, refresh the page to roll the dice.